SendiAp/Remaining/README.md

-## A termite walks into a bar and asks “Is the bar tender here?”
+## You can't trust a ladder.
+It will always let you down